KiboOst/php-simpleNetatmoAPI/README.md

 # php-simpleNetatmoAPI

-## Simple php functions to get data from your Netatmo devices
+## Simple php API to get data from your Netatmo devices.
 (C) 2017, KiboOst

 ## Supported devices